 Tips and Tools to Reference Correctly

 To make it even easier, several tools exist to make referencing as simple as copy and paste.
-I have written before on the ResourceLink blog about the wonderful work of Alan Levine, who has created a tool for Flickr, which loads not only the reference, but also an embed code for any Creative Commons licenced image shared on Flickr.
+Thanks to Alan Levine, we have a tool for Flickr, which loads not only the reference, but also an embed code for any Creative Commons licenced image shared on Flickr.
 You can get the button for your bookmarks toolbar by simply dragging and dropping – read all about how to do it here.

 Another handy plug in is Open Attribute.
 By installing this extension into your browser (works for Firefox, Chrome, Safari and more), whenever the site you are on contains a Creative Commons licenced object, a CC logo will appear in the address bar.
 Click on this, and the text or html attribution will appear, for you to simply copy and paste.
 Although this only works for content that has been licenced with the machine readable code (find out more about the layers of a CC licence here), many pages include this metadata, and it sure makes referencing content easier!